-Sky Bet Handicap Chase Preview: Tips, Betting Offers and Odds, Doncaster, 26 January 2019
+Sky Bet Handicap Chase Tips, Betting Offers and Free Bets, Doncaster, 25th January 2020

 The National Hunt action is really beginning to hot up come the second half of January.
 The trials for the major Cheltenham Festival contests have now begun in earnest.
 It’s not all about the Graded showpiece events though and Doncaster does its bit to keep the handicap action ticking over with this race.
 Here we take a look at the best odds and racing offers for the Sky Bet Chase, and provide our betting tips for the contest.

 The Sky Bet Chase is the headline race from a quality card at Doncaster on Saturday.
 Officially registered as the Great Yorkshire Chase, this is a very competitive handicap which is run over 3 miles and provides a healthy prize of £57,000 for the winner.

 The average price of the last 10 winners of the Sky Bet Chase is around 9/1 which shows that whilst surprise winners from further down the betting are possible (The Rainbow Hunter is the biggest priced winner of the last decade at 25/1) punters will rightly be focussing towards the top of the betting when making their picks.